cbare/cbare.github.io/_drafts/azure.md

 categories: devops
 ---

-Some Microsoft sales person did a brilliant job here in Wellington, New Zealand.
-Redmond technology is very entrenched in the tech scene here.
-One company I know describes their commitment to the Microsoft stack in paragraph 3 of the employee handbook.
-Talk about drinking the Kool-Aid!

 Now that the [BDFL Emeritus has joined up][100], there should be no doubt that Python is a “first class citizen” on Azure.
 Well, one would hope.

 Below are notes taken along the journey up the learning curve of Azure from the perspective of a data-centric Python developer.